BH Macro Limited Buys Back Shares on LSE

 BH Macro Shs GBP (GB:BHMG) has released an update.

-BH Macro Limited has announced the purchase of 202,194 of its own ordinary shares on the London Stock Exchange, at prices ranging between 370.5 and 372 pence per share.
-These shares will be held in treasury, impacting the total number of voting rights to 532,570,870.
-This move is part of the company’s strategic financial management efforts to optimize shareholder value.
+BH Macro Limited recently purchased 195,000 of its ordinary shares on the London Stock Exchange, with prices ranging between 370.5 and 372.5 pence per share.
+The company plans to hold these shares in treasury, impacting the total shares and voting rights in circulation.
+This move is part of the company’s strategic financial management.

 For further insights into GB:BHMG stock, check out TipRanks’ Stock Analysis page.